Tag: FAQ

 What happens when your wisdom teeth are removed?

-Generally speaking, wisdom teeth removal is best between the ages of 16 and 22, though there are always exceptions.
+Generally speaking, wisdom teeth removal happens to people between the ages of 16 and 22, although there are always exceptions.

 Wisdom teeth removal is generally advised in patients while they’re still young because the formation of the root of the wisdom tooth in the jawbone is not complete so there are fewer complications and risks associated with the surgery.